 Language courses are open to graduates and undergraduates.
 All students, regardless of status, will be assessed according to the undergraduate schedule with a "D" as the lowest passing grade.

-GR 111 GR 112 Elementary New Testament Greek I, II 3 credits each
+Elementary New Testament Greek I, II

 Students will study the grammar, syntax, and vocabulary of the Greek New Testament, together with exercises in reading, composition, and translation.